 Healthy eating is really the key to a healthy lifestyle and a healthy, happy life.

 Snacking between meals is a great way to avoid hunger.

-In fact, on contrary to popular belief, going too long without eating is actually not healthy for your body.
-You’ll get the urge to eat a lot more once you have access to foods and your body senses hunger and gets into the starvation mode, which it attempts to hoarder everything the moment you begin to eat again.
+In fact, contrary to popular belief, going too long without eating is actually not healthy for your body.
+You’ll get the urge to eat a lot more once you have access to foods and your body senses hunger and gets into the starvation mode, which attempts to hoarder everything the moment you begin to eat again.